 The Grand Total

-Considering Manuka honey’s indulgent sensory offerings, rarity in the wild, potent wellness benefits, and various authentication methods, it’s no wonder it may cost a bit more than your average commercially-produced, store-bought honey.
+Considering Manuka honey’s indulgent sensory offerings, a rarity in the wild, potent supportive wellness benefits, and various authentication methods, it’s no wonder it may cost a bit more than your average commercially-produced, store-bought honey.

 Not all honey is created equal, and Manukora’s Manuka honey is some of the highest quality honey you can get your hands on — it’s Honey With Superpowers™, and with as little as a teaspoon a day, you’ll see why.